jamiewannenburg/uacalcsrc/tasks/Task 15 - SequenceGenerator.md

 **Missing Dependencies:**
 - None - All dependencies are correctly listed

+**Current Implementation Status (Updated):**
+- **Rust Implementation**: ✅ Complete - All 8 public methods implemented with comprehensive documentation
+- **Python Bindings**: ✅ Complete - All methods exposed with proper error handling and clean API
+- **Java Wrapper**: ✅ Complete - Full CLI interface with all sequence generation methods
+- **Tests**: ✅ Complete - Comprehensive test suite with cross-language validation
+- **Dependencies**: ✅ All ready - ArrayIncrementor and ArrayString are fully implemented

 ### Acceptance Criteria
 - [x] All public methods translated to Rust
 - [x] Python bindings expose all public methods